-Purpose: This policy applies to the collection of accounts (the word "accounts" as used herein shall include notes), including student fees, receivable by all departments of East Tennessee State University.
-Each department accepting accounts receivable are to establish policies and procedures as required by Section II.
+This policy applies to the collection of accounts (the word "accounts" as used herein shall include notes), including student fees, receivable by all departments of East Tennessee State University.
+Each department accepting accounts receivable are to establish policies and procedures as required by Section I.

-Policy:
+Policy Statements

-- I. General Statement on Accounts Receivable - A. Each department shall, to the maximum extent possible, require payment in advance for all services and goods provided by the department, and thereby avoid the creation of accounts receivable. - B. The Board policy on Payment of Fees and Enrollment of Students requires (with limited exceptions) that all assessed fees be paid in advance by a student before he or she is considered enrolled for any academic term. - C. It is recognized that accounts and notes receivable may be generated from certain programs and activities, including but not limited to student payment plans, student loan programs, family practice or other medical programs, housing utilities, traffic and parking fines, library fines, bad checks, contracts, the rental of property, and any damage, loss or liability to the university by others.
-Each department, subject to the approval of the University Comptroller, is authorized to require any person to pay a deposit, post a security bond, or provide appropriate insurance to ensure full payment of any potential obligation to the university arising from any program or activity. - D. Pursuant to T.C.A. § 28-1-113 there is no time limit on the university's authority to collect receivables unless otherwise expressly provided by statute. - II.
-General Collection Procedures - A. Each department shall establish a systematic process and procedures for the collection of accounts receivable from all persons, including students and employees of the University.
-The collection procedures and forms of each department are subject to the approval of the University Comptroller or his or her designee.
-The University Comptroller will, upon request, assume responsibility of the collection of certain departmental accounts receivable subject to the receipt of appropriate documentation of such obligations. - B. Collection efforts should begin no later than thirty (30) days after the occurrence of the obligation or other fixed due date. - C. Except as otherwise hereinafter provided, a minimum of three (3) letters of contact or billing requesting payment should be sent by the department at 30-day intervals once
+- I. Each department shall, to the maximum extent possible, require payment in advance for all services and goods provided by the department, and thereby avoid the creation of accounts receivable. - II.
+The Board policy on Payment of Fees and Enrollment of Students requires (with limited exceptions) that all assessed fees be paid in advance by a student before he or she is considered enrolled for any academic term. - III.
+It is recognized that accounts and notes receivable may be generated from certain programs and activities, including but not limited to student payment plans, student loan programs, family practice or other medical programs, traffic and parking fines, library fines, bad checks, contracts, the rental of property, and any damage, loss or liability to the university by others.
+Each department, subject to the approval of the Associate Vice President for Tax and Revenue, is authorized to require any person to pay a deposit, post a security bond, or provide appropriate insurance to ensure full payment of any potential obligation to the university arising from any program or activity. - IV.
+Pursuant to T.C.A. § 28-1-113 there is no time limit on the university's authority to initiate an action to collect receivables unless otherwise expressly provided by statute.